-Don’t worry I’m going to show you how to adjust that reverse hyper so you can keep making gains while avoiding low back pain.
+Don’t worry I’m going to show you how to adjust that reverse hyperextension so you can keep making gains while avoiding low back pain.

 This puts way too much stress and pressure on this disc.
 If you imagine your vertebrae are in the shape of a “V” the vertebrae at the point is the one having to carry the load.

 What we want is multiple vertebrae to help out, more like a “U” so we have the tension placed evenly instead of on one spot.